surgosan/portfolio/README.md

 - Fix issue where site breaks if refreshed a page that is not home page
 - Bring about content closer?
 Change layout to boxed areas?
 - Update downloadable (resume, etc.)
+- Playground area to play with data in a database using logic

 [1]: client/src/assets/Photos/portfolio_home.png